 Once the money is in the correct cash envelope, you’ll need to diligently spend out of the appropriate cash envelope categories.
 If you have extra cash at the end of a cycle, then you can roll it into the next month or put it into your savings.

 As you continue to use the envelope money system, it is important to realize that you may need to adjust along the way.
 In fact, adjusting your budget along the way should be an expected part of the process.
 Don’t expect to nail your spending restrictions in the first month.

-Some categories might seem overly stuffed while others are ambitiously slim.
-Although it is all variable spending, you want to keep your spending caps for each category relatively close to what you need each cycle.
+Some spending categories might seem overly stuffed while others are ambitiously slim.
+Although it is all variable spending, you should set spending caps for each category relatively close to what you need each cycle.

-Throughout the process, you might uncover hidden spending habits that were destroying your budget.
+Throughout the process, you might uncover a bad trend or hidden spending habits that are destroying your budget.
 You may also find that you are more thrifty than you thought!
 When you are pressed against the cash restriction, you might find that you are suddenly more willing to try a DIY fix instead of throwing cash at your problems.